jordipo/practices/README.md

-# docker-practices
+# Practices
-Repository for practice with docker
+Repository for practices